helios-yamet/Fitness-Station/README.md

 - As a user, after I have made a purchase I would like to leave review of the product I have bought, because I want to provide my opinion of a product.

-#### review

-- As a returning user, I would like to provide my opinion on purchased products, as I'd like to give my feedback on products.
+- As the user who wrote the review, I would like to see my review below the product I had just reviewed.

-- As a regular Gym member, I want to blog about my daily workouts, as I want to share my experience with others.

 - As a first time buyer I would like to give constructive feedback on products.

-#### Shopping Cart and Checkout
+#### Shopping bag and Checkout

 -  As a user I want a notification when I make a purchase, so I know that the payment has gone through.

 -  As a user I can view all selected products on one page with the total cost, so I know exactly what products I am purchasing.

--  As a user, I want to be able to add or remove products from the cart, so I can update my shopping cart at will.
+-  As a user, I want to be able to add or remove products from the cart, so I can update my shopping bag at will.

 -  As a frequent user, I want to be able to select the size(if applicable) and quantity of the product, so the product suits my personal requirements.